 German Kraut Rock served a similar purpose during the 1970s.
 While not hit factories by any stretch of the imagination, bands like Kraftwerk and Can

-What is hipster music in the modern age?
+What is hipster music?

 As previously stated, it’s difficult to agree on a definition for the term hipster music.
 And, as we mentioned, this type of music usually has less to the with the sounds themselves, but rather with the artists’ intention to create something that not all observers will be capable of fully understanding.